 Raymond James Financial, Inc. Lowers Bombardier, Inc. (BBD.B) to Market Perform

-They currently have a C$2.50 target price on the stock, down from their prior target price of C$3.00.
-Other equities research analysts have also recently issued research reports about the company.
+The brokerage currently has C$2.50 target price on the stock, down from their previous target price of C$3.00.
+BBD.B has been the topic of a number of other research reports.

 Comments